 SharpShooter Funding offers loans up to $300,000 for small business owners who have been business for at least 100 days and can show a minimum of $5,000 in monthly deposits ($60,000/year).

 Financing the acquisition of an accounting practice can allow partners of existing firms to expand their business by purchasing other firms, or it can be a way for individuals to branch out on their own as an independent tax agent.

 However, getting that financing can be difficult.
 Many lenders will only consider borrowers who have 3 or more years of experience as a partner of a firm or high-level CPA of a similarly-sized accounting firm.

-- Seller financing.
-This is the traditional way many business owners buy accounting firms have.
-Rather than providing the seller with 100% of the money needed to buy out the firm, the seller acts as the financier and allows the buyer to make monthly payments for years.
+This is the traditional way many business owners acquire accounting firms.
+Rather than providing the seller with 100% of the money needed to buy the firm outright, the seller acts as the financier and allows the buyer to make monthly payments for years.

 What do lenders look for in an accounting practice?